Move Over or Slow Down

 Trimming trees around services to residences and private lights is the customer’s responsibility.
 Tacoma Power will trim trees around service wires that run from pole to pole, including the first 10 feet of service wire from the power pole to the residence.

 In order to reduce the risk of electrical hazards, we will drop your service wire and reconnect it after your qualified contractor has completed their tree work.
-There is no charge for this service, but it may require up to five business days to inspect the area and schedule crews.
+A disconnect may require up to five business days to inspect the area and schedule crews.

 Tacoma Power will trim trees and vegetation around energized power lines.
 It is important to keep alleys and rights of way clear of plants and debris so crews may safely perform maintenance or emergency functions on fiber optic cables, utility poles and padmount transformers.